KieraDEV/website/README.md

-# website
+# Website

-A website for Strength Hosting panel, information and hooks.
+This website will present basic features and you can even ask to commit to the development, this will include the Strength Hosting panel, backend information, etc.